jkristell/infrared/README.md

 ## Status

 ### The good
- - Receiving and decoding signals Remote controls that use the NEC protocol, or the Samsung variant of it should work.
+ - Receiving and decoding signals from remote controls that use the NEC protocol, or the Samsung variant of it, should work.
  - Adding a mapping for a new Remote is doable

 ### The bad
-  - The API is to be considered WIP and will evolve as find add new features and correct all mistakes done by me previously :).
+  - The API is to be considered WIP and will evolve as I add new features and correct all mistakes done by me previously :).
-  - The tools for capturing remotes is not great yet
+  - The tools for capturing remotes are not great yet
   - Only supports the NEC protocol

 ## Tested with